SirLynix/obs-kinect/README.md

 Be sure to tune the depth/infrared to color values to what suits you the most.

-## How does the green screen effect works?
+## How does the green screen effect work?

 Kinect gives us a color map (like any webcam does) and a depth map, allowing to get the distance between a pixel and the Kinect sensor.
 The green screen effect discard pixels being too far (or too close) and voilà.